 Port Forwarding = translating the address of a packet to a new destination

-We will need to set up a transmission from an external device to an internal computer, connected to the internet via the router.
+We will need to set up a transmission from an external device to an internal computer, connected to the internet through a router.
 Our external device is in this example an iPhone running LUCI LIVE software.
-The iPhone is connected to the internet via a 4G connection, the router is connected to the internet via ADSL.
+The iPhone is connected to the internet via a 4G connection, the receiving computer router is connected to the internet via ADSL.

-The receiving computer is running the LUCI Studio software.
+The receiving computer has LUCI Studio software running.

-To be able to connect from the outside world to one specific computer in our internal network, the router should be set up to forward the incoming transmission to the right computer.
+To connect from the outside world to one specific computer in our internal network, the router should be set up to forward the incoming transmission to the right computer.
 To do so the router uses Port numbers.
-We have to configure the router to transmit (forward) the UDP transmission coming in via port number 5010 to the right IP address, in this example 192.168.1.100.
+We need to configure the router in such away that the UDP transmission coming in through port number 5010 is routed to the right IP address (in this example 192.168.1.100).

-After this setting is done, the router will forward all the data incoming on address 184.108.40.206 with the port 5010 information, the right address, 192.168.1.100.
-The returning signal will be configured automatically by the router to go from the PC to the iPhone.
+After this setting is done, the router will forward all the data incoming on address 22.214.171.124 with the port number 5010 to the right address 192.168.1.100.
+The returning signal will be configured automatically by the router to go back to the iPhone.

 Every router has it’s own user interface where the port forwarding can be set-up, this depends on the manufacturer.

-How to set this on your router depends on your router but here you can find examples for most routers.
+How to configure this on your router depends on the model, but here you can find some examples for most routers.

-Note: Only the UDP protocol has to be port forwarded.
+Note: Only the UDP protocol needs to be port forwarded.

-Note: Ensure the used port is NOT used by any other port-foward rule
+Note: Ensure that the used port is NOT used by an other port-foward rule.